 This Russian borscht recipe makes the hearty vegetable soup my baboushka made.
 It’s not baba’s recipe, which is hand-written and back home in Australia.
 It’s the borscht recipe I have been trying to recreate for years from my memory and I’ve I finally nailed it.
 If you’re of Russian heritage or from one of the countries that were part of the former Soviet Union it may not be the borscht of your memory, and here’s why…

 My grandparents were Russians who arrived in Australia as post-World War II refugees, who were called DPs or displaced persons in those days.
-They identified as Russian, and I was raised as an Australian of Russian cultural heritage, despite the fact that my grandparents were born in the land that what we now recognise as the country called Ukraine.
+They identified as Russian, and I was raised as an Australian of Russian cultural heritage, despite the fact that my grandparents were born in Ukraine.

 Throughout my childhood, the word ‘Ukraine’ was never mentioned.
 We ate Russian food, followed Russian cultural traditions, listened to Russian music, and my grandfather in particular longed for his Russian homeland until the day he died.
 Yet Papa was born in a village near the Ukrainian capital Kiev and my baba was born in Odessa.
 During the countless long lunches that turned into dinners she’d tell wonderful tales of summers spent in the Crimea on the Black Sea.